accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 Compared to section "Storage components breakdown", there are a few topics I didn't cover.

-  * __Allocator__ It refers the to disk space allocator by a single node filesystem.
+  * __Allocator__.
+It refers the to disk space allocator by a single node filesystem.
 There are mature and off-the-shelf solutions in production filesystems.
 A distributed storage usually directly leverage them by building atop the local node filesystems.
 On the other hand, "Allocator" in a multi-node case is the __Data placement__ we covered before.

+    * Allocator can go complex with __filesystem compression__, e.g. [Btrfs's](https://superuser.com/questions/858219/btrfs-filesystem-compression-and-copy-on-write), [Ceph's](https://www.spinics.net/lists/ceph-devel/msg28846.html).
+Firstly, space allocation unit (i.e. extent, a large sequential chunk) and update unit (blocks) are unaligned.
+Secondly, the range being updated and compression boundary can be unaligned (partial write problem).
+Thirdly, the block size after compression are unaligned (extra indexing), and an overwritten block may not fit in its original physical slot (append or off-place write).
+Filesystem Allocator and Index need to work together for these problems, with extent level GC/compaction, to reduce internal/external fragmentation, and to reduce read/write amplification.
+In general, append-only filesystem makes compression easier to implement.

   * __Upgrade/deployment__.
-Safe and incremental upgrading on a large scale distributed storage system with atomic rollback can be complex and with many engineering practices.
+Safe and incremental upgrade on a large scale distributed storage system with atomic rollback can be complex and with many engineering practices.
+[Microsoft SDP](https://learn.microsoft.com/en-us/devops/operate/safe-deployment-practices) is an example.
 But they are too much off the topic so I didn't cover in this article.

   * __Configuration management__. __[CMDB](https://en.wikipedia.org/wiki/Configuration_management_database)__ is an interesting topic.
 E.g. you need a database to manage the many baremetal nodes in a large scale cloud.
 However they are too much off the topic so I didn't cover in this article.

   * __Operational ease__.
 It's an interesting topic to design a system that makes daily operation smooth, safe, and to avoid human errors.
+It involves monitoring, safe config/deployment procedure, throttling & degradation, and Interoperability with Devops systems.
 However they are too much off the topic so I didn't cover in this article.